skellis46/finger-pointing-moon/case-for-support.md

 The research will be most interesting to artist-scholars from across disciplines who are working in and through practice-research.
 This includes graduate and postgraduate students who are grappling with how and why their work is important and to whom.
 The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
 Aspects of the research will also be interesting to body-based research specialists who grapple with understanding the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.

+- add "large range of emerging and established scholars working with practice-research methodologies"

 ### Research objectives

 The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ There are three research questions -- _Limits_, _Proxies_ and _Hyper-specificity_ -- with corresponding objectives as follows.